r-moreira/42-projects/libft/README.md

 # Enter the project directory
 cd libft/

-# For the standard lib whithout bonus functions run
+# For the standard lib without bonus functions run
 make

 # To compile with the bonus functions run
 make bonus

 # (On progress) If you want a function description and a simple test run:
 make -C tests/
 ```